-Course Credit Weight Length Prerequisite AP Spanish Language 1 1.1 Full Year Successful completion of Spanish 4 and the department assessment with an 85 and above and have received teacher recommendation. or passed the AP Spanish Literature course or, an English Language Learner (ELL) student that has studied in a Spanish-speaking country may get the following Elective credits after verification of their transcript (up to the age of 11; 3 credits; up to the age of 12 - 4 credits; age 13 and above - 5 credits).
-The ELL student must be assessed to be placed at the appropriate level.
+Course Credit Weight Length Prerequisite AD Coordish Longware 1 1.1 Full Voor Students must meet at least two of the following requirements: Successful completion of WCC Intermediate Spanish 1, Spanish 5H or Spanish Language Arts and the department assessment with an 85 or above; have received teacher recommendation; read on grade level based on Lexile scores.
+Or passed the AP Spanish Literature course.
+AP Spanish Language 1 1.1 Full Year An English Language Learner (ELL) that has studied in a Spanish-speaking country may get the following Elective credits after verification of their transcript (up to the age of 11; 3 credits; up to the age of 12 - 4 credits; age 13 and above - 5 credits) and be placed in this course after receiving a 90 and above on a department assessment.